saboe76/arch-linux/README.md

-and create the dirs for the other mountpoints, like `/mnt/boot` or `/mnt/home` so you can mount the other file systems to these points. swapon the swap partition, so everything is mount.
+and create the dirs for the other mountpoints, like `/mnt/boot` or `/mnt/home` so you can mount the other file systems to these points. swapon the swap partition, so everything is mounted.

 ### Install

-Pacstrap will install / fill the `/mnt` with a runable system.
+`pacstrap` will install to the `/mnt` with a fresh system.
-I usually prefer to have Midnight Commander, OpenSSH and efibootmgr
+I usually prefer to have Midnight Commander, OpenSSH and efibootmgr along base and linux
 ```
 pacstrap -K /mnt base linux linux-firmware mc openssh efibootmgr
 ```

-append mountpoints in `/mnt` to have a valid fstab
+append mountpoints in `/mnt` without `/mnt` to fstab
 ```
 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-and beam into our new root file system
+and call Scotty to beam us into our new root file system
 ```
 arch-chroot /mnt
 ```